ed3899/vagrant-base-ubuntu-jammy/README.md

 # Overview
-This is the base Vagrant image for local development work.
+A Vagrant image for local development work.
 It uses Ubuntu Jammy64, provisions with ansible and provides with VirtualBox

 # Requirements
-- Make sure you have Vagrant installed on the host machine
+- Make sure you have [Vagrant](https://developer.hashicorp.com/vagrant/docs/installation) installed on your host machine
-- Enough space on your default drive (see below if you want to change the location where Vagrant stores its boxes and VirtualBox the built VMs)
+- Enough space on your default drive.
+See [Troubleshooting](#troubleshooting)

 # How-To
 Before running, make sure to read the following sections.